borkdude/nbb-action-example/README.md

 Actions expect their dependencies to be checked into source control.
 JavaScript actions usually do this through a bundler like `ncc` which performs analysis and tree-shaking.
 This approach doesn't work well with nbb: since it's an interpreter, you cannot see statically which libraries are used.

-Instead, to bundle the node dependencies, they are archived into a `.zip` file and stored in the `dist` folder.
-Upon action execution, they are unzipped just in time.
-Run `bb build` to update `dist/node_modules.zip`.
+Instead, the approach taken in this example is to zip the `node_modules` directory and upload it to Github Releases.
+This is done by taking the version from `package.json`, creating a pre-release for it and upload the zip file there.
+Once you're ready to release a new version for the public, you just flip the switch of the pre-release to release.
+The node modules are uploaded through the `bb update-deps` task and requires a valid `GITHUB_TOKEN` to be set with repository access.

 Alternatively you can just call `npm install` before the action runs.
 In that case, replace `setup.mjs` with: